digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/studio.rst

 Conceptual Checkpoint 2:

-Chat with your group and TA: Why separate int and double when they are both numbers?
+Chat with your group and TA: Why have separate data types for int and double when they are both numbers?

 Leap Year
 =====================